-My 14-year-old son, who hopes to be an artist, introduced me to Banksy.
-I first introduced him to the power of art through picture books and one of my favorite picture books to read to him when he was very young was called I’m as Quick as a Cricket .
+My 14-year-old son who is studying art, introduced me to Banksy.
+I first introduced my son to the power of art through picture books, and one of my favorite picture books to read to him when he was very young was called I’m as Quick as a Cricket .
 The illustrations were beautiful and the message simple…

 I am everything… everything is in nature … I reflect to it and it reflects to me

 and that is the beauty of being whole, of being human….

 I am quick as a cricket,